Will a budget air-rifle really do the job?

 The irritated call of a nearby cock pheasant soon snapped me back to reality and I reloaded in case another opportunity should come along.
 The large sound moderator at the end of the Breaker’s barrel also serves as a useful grip for cocking, making easy work of the surprisingly smooth stroke.
 With the gun broken, it is simply a matter of popping a pellet straight into the breech before snapping the barrel back up into its secure lock-up.

 I’d like to be able to say that I went on to add several more squirrels to the tally but I did not.
-The day’s meagre bag was not down to the gun but the weather, which turned very wet not long after that first shot.
+The day’s meagre bag was not down to the budget air-rifle but the weather, which turned very wet not long after that first shot.
 I still felt pleased with myself, though.
 The humble Hatsan had delivered the goods and I had nailed my first squirrel with open sights since I can’t remember when.
-I’ll try not to leave it so long until the next time — I’d have to wait until I’m about 70 if I do.